This page is about new inventions in wind turbine technology, wind power generators, and wind energy information.

 Inventor Ben Glass has developed an alternative solution.
 His wind power generators float in the sky.
 His invention was the winner of the ConocoPhillips Energy prize awarded by Penn State University.

-A hollow shaped helium tube floats in the sky tehthered to the ground by a cable.
-The tube contains a propellar.
+A hollow shaped helium tube floats in the sky tethered to the ground by a cable.
+The tube contains a propeller.
 Wind enters the tube and passes through a propeller which turns and generates electricity down the cable.

 The helium tube is similar in design to unmanned blimps (aka aerostats), which have been used successfully for decades to carry radars, monitors and sensors in the sky for extended periods of time even during adverse weather conditions.

 Unlike wind turbine towers, the process for obtaining regulatory permits for aerostats is well established, consistent and easier to obtain.